EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 In practice, most people have not done research with 3 advisors before starting a PhD.
 It's acceptable to have one or even two letters from people who merely taught a course you got a good grade in, or people who worked with you at an industry job.
+If you mention anyone specific as a past collaborator in your statement of purpose or resume, you should get a letter from them, or explain why you cannot.

 You should email people who you would like a reference from by asking them whether they can write "a strong letter of recommendation", which is wording that allows them to easily say no rather than write a weak letter that could doom your application.